FitzkeeLab/citrate-aunp-predict/README.md

 Example versions of the output files are also included.

 To view the file, we recommend PyMOL.
-To generate figures such as those shown in the text, load both the 2oed.pdb and the 2oed_surf.pdb, then type the following commands:
+To generate figures such as those shown in the text, load both the 2oed.pdb and the 2oed_surf.pdb, and then type the following commands:

 ```
 hide